Fade To Gray: The Pictures

 On most occasions I arrived at the scene of a disaster after the action was over.
 It became a necessary skill to be able to sensitively intrude on people's private grief in the aftermath of a tragic event, such as setting up this image with a couple who had lost everything in a house fire at Waipiro Bay the night before.

 There wasn't hard news happening everyday in my seven years as a news photographer and in those days we were sent out-and-about to look for pictures that could, with a clever caption, fill space on the news pages.
-In summer, pictures at the local beaches were deemed news-worthy enough to illustrate a 'hot summer's day in Gisborne'.
+In summer, pictures of people suinning on the local beaches were deemed news-worthy enough to illustrate a 'hot summer's day in Gisborne'.
 It became a necessary photography skill to learn how to nicely approach girls in this manner without anything 'sleazy' being inferred.

 The 1981 Springbok Tour